Mqabba: About

 The two band clubs of the village are situated in the piazza.
 The village feasts are popular with the residents.
 Other feasts celebrated are the feast of the Immaculate Conception, Our Lady of Sorrows, Corpus Domini and Our Lady of the Holy Rosary.

 Other landmarks in the village include chapels dedicated to the Lady of Sorrows, Saint Basil, Saint Michael and Saint Catherine.
 Mqabba also has 139 m3 of catacombs which were discovered in the 1860s.

-The motto of the village is 'Non Nisi Per Ardua' which translates into 'Only with Ability'.
+Important structures include the Vincenti Tower.

 The importance of Mqabba is shown by the archaeological remains found in the vicinity.
 Extinct animals were found in quarries at Ta' Kandja and "Tax-Xantin".